giuseppeg/giuseppeg.github.com/_posts/2020-12-05-blocking-async-javascript.md

 Recently I found myself researching for ways to run an async function in the main thread in a blocking and synchronous fashion.

-The reason why I went on this journey is that a Babel plugin of mine needs to call into an async function to perform some work but Babel doesn't really provide an asynchronous API and node visitors must be synchronous.
+The reason why I went on this journey is that a Babel plugin of mine needs to call an async function to perform some work but Babel doesn't really provide an asynchronous API and therefore node visitors must be synchronous.

-## Mutex to the Rescue
+## Shared Memory and Mutex to the Rescue

 Thanks to a brilliant suggestion from [Nicolò Ribaudo](https://twitter.com/NicoloRibaudo), I settled on a solution that involves running the async function in a worker and blocking the main thread with a mutex on a [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) implemented with [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics).

 ## Details

-At the core of this solution is a [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) that is _an object used to represent a generic, fixed-length raw binary data buffer in a way that it can be used to create views on shared memory_.
+At the core of this solution is a [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) that is an object that can be used to create views on shared memory.

 Two threads, say main and worker, can share this object without having to transfer it back and forth.

 When working on shared memory a thread can claim and lock the object to protect shared data from being simultaneously accessed by other threads.
 This is done via a synchronization primitive called mutex.

-In JavaScript we can use [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) to implement a mutex.
+In JavaScript we can use [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) to implement mutexes.

-If a worker thread locks a shared object, we can force the main thread to wait (sleep) until our asynchronus function has been settled and the lock is released.
+Now if a worker thread locks a shared object, we can force the main thread to wait (sleep) until our asynchronus function has been settled and the lock is released.

 In the main thread we can

-- Create an Int32Array from a SharedArrayBuffer
+- Create an Int32Array mapped onto a SharedArrayBuffer
 - Create an instance of the worker
 - Post a message to the worker with a reference to the Int32Array
 - Wait (sleep) for the Int32Array to be unlocked by the worker